LouisBrunner/valgrind-macos/README_XML_OUTPUT.txt

   That is, both the name of the environment variable and its value are given.

+* OPTIONALLY, if --xml-user-comment=STRING was given:

+     <usercomment>STRING</usercomment>

+  STRING is not escaped in any way, so that it itself may be a piece of XML with arbitrary tags etc.

 * The program and args: first those pertaining to Valgrind itself, and then those pertaining to the program to be run under Valgrind (the client):